Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 3. Histiocytomas

 Histiocytomas are benign skin growths that are relatively common in younger dogs.
 They are typically small (< 2cm), round, raised, and reddish-pink.
-Histiocytomas are more common on the head, neck, and ears but can occur on toes and paws.
+Histiocytomas are more common on the head, neck, and ears but can occur on toes and paws, as show on the pictures below.

 These growths grow very quickly but are not cancerous, and typically not painful.
 Most histiocytomas will go away on their own within a couple of months.
 Larger ones that are bothersome may need to be surgically removed.